MaxwellVolz/intervolzdotcom/public/articles/python-in-2024.md

 - Cumbersome to set up and configure correctly
 - Does not play nice with certain libraries or tools (unacceptable)
-- My hammer does not need a screwdriver on the handle

 In contrast, [venv](https://docs.python.org/3/library/venv.html) is:

-- Widely used
-- Easier to debug
+- Widely used and easier to debug
-- Compatible with a wider range of libraries and tools
+- Compatible with a wider range of libraries and tools, all of them.
 - Comes installed with Python

 ## Pre-setup